-The bathroom is very large, making it instantly feel luxurious.
+The modern bathroom is very large, making it instantly feel luxurious.
 There's also a TV is mounted into the wall near the bath (not seen), perfect for watching Netflix while having a long soak.

 The generous walk-in shower is faced with Calacatta marble.